leulyk/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 # 0x13 C. More singly linked lists

+** This folder contains solutions to exercises on singly linked lists from the ALX software engineering program. **

 ## Learning Objectives

 At the end of this project, you are expected to be able to explain to anyone: